Zhangzhengbin-TJ/Fast2comm/README.md

 ### Train your model
-OpenCOOD uses yaml file to configure all the parameters for training.
+Fast2comm uses yaml file to configure all the parameters for training.
 To train your own model from scratch or a continued checkpoint, run the following commonds:
 ```python
 python opencood/tools/train.py --hypes_yaml ${CONFIG_FILE} [--model_dir  ${CHECKPOINT_FOLDER} --half]